e-AWB Country Information

 Emirates SkyCargo, a leading player in the industry move towards e-freight, has added further momentum to the drive by announcing that e-AWBs are now being used for 100% of shipments from its Dubai hub.
 View the press release (31 October 2011): Emirates SkyCargo hits 100% e-AWB from Dubai hub.

-Lufthansa Cargo signed the multilateral e-AWB agreement with IATA (16 May 2013): Lufthansa Cargo quickens the pace with eFreight
+Lufthansa Cargo signs the multilateral e-AWB agreement with IATA (16 May 2013)

 The Israeli Federation of Forwarders and Customs Clearing Agents (IFFCCA) supports the implementation of e-AWB and encourages its members to contact airlines in order to switch from paper to e-AWB as soon as feasible.
 View the IFFCCA supporting letters for e-AWB (pdf) sent on 17 July 2012.